citizenfx/natives/HUD/SetBlipCategory.md

 Blips with categories `7`, `10` or `11` will all show under the specific categories listing in the map legend, regardless of sprite or name.

+Category needs to be `7` in order for blip names to show on the expanded minimap when using [0x82CEDC33687E1F50](https://runtime.fivem.net/doc/natives/?_0x82CEDC33687E1F50).

 **Legend entries**